- Address: Kyiv

 The stadium’s record attendance was set in 1977, when 102,000 people showed up for a football match between Dynamo Kyiv and the German side FC Bayern München.
 Dynamo Kyiv and Shakhtar Donetsk use the venue for home games.
 Dynamo Kyiv was founded in 1927 and Shakhtar Donetsk was founded in 1936.
 In 2003, Dynamo Kyiv became first football club with 10 Ukrainian top-flight league titles, followed by Shakhtar Donetsk in 2017.
 Shakhtar Donetsk, the first Ukrainian sports club with 1 million followers on its main social media page, are the arch-rivals of Dynamo Kyiv.
 The Ukrainian football legend Andriy Shevchenko is one of the former players of Dynamo Kyiv.
 He won the prestigious UEFA Champions League with the Italian side AC Milan in 2003.

 The national football team of Ukraine

-The national football team of Ukraine also use the Olympic National Sports Complex Stadium for home games.
-In 2006, Ukraine played their first-ever FIFA World Cup match.
+The national football team of Ukraine, one of the first national football teams with a value of at least $100 million, also use the Olympic National Sports Complex Stadium for home games.
+Ukraine played their first-ever FIFA World Cup match in 2016.
 That year, they were one of the 32 FIFA World Cup participants.
 Ukraine finished second place in the group stage of the tournament.
 They finished below Spain and above Tunisia and Saudi Arabia.
 The national football team of Ukraine reached the quarter-finals of the world championship for national football teams in 2006.
 In the quarter-finals, they were beaten by the Italian Republic, commonly known as Italy.